Carlton County, Minnesota: Local government

-As of 2019, the Carlton County Sheriff is Kelly Lake.
+As of 2025, the Carlton County Sheriff is Kelly Lake.
+Lake has served as Sheriff since April 2005.
 The Carlton County Board of Commissioners has five members, each representing one district.
-In April 2019 Lake and the Fond du Lac Police Department collaborated on sex trafficking training on behalf of other sheriff agencies that would be affected by the upcoming Enbridge Line 3.
+In April 2019, Sheriff Lake and the Fond du Lac Police Department collaborated on sex trafficking training on behalf of other sheriff agencies that would be affected by the upcoming Enbridge Line 3.
 In 2017, Carlton County published a detailed Jail & Criminal Justice System Planning Study.
 As of 2019, Carlton County Public Health employs 36 county staff and 6 contract staff.
 It has been operating since 1920.

 National

-Carlton County voters lean Democratic.
-The Democratic Party has carried the county in every presidential election since 1928, though Donald Trump lost by only 300 votes in 2016 and 307 votes in 2020.
+The Democratic Party historically dominated the county, carrying it by wide margins in every presidential election from 1932 to 2012, but Donald Trump lost by only 300 votes in 2016 and 307 votes in 2020 (a margin of under 2% and holding the Democrats to only a plurality in both elections), signaling a new competitiveness in Carlton County.
+The only other Republican to receive at least 40% of the vote since 1932 was Richard Nixon during his 49-state landslide in 1972.
+During the 2022 Midterm Elections, the Republican candidates for Attorney General, State Auditor, and U.S. House of Representatives won Carlton County, and Republicans also flipped State House District 11A, which includes most of Carlton County and came among other seat flips on the Iron Range despite not winning the State House overall.
+These wins marked a potential realignment towards the Republican Party.
+This trend continued in 2024, with Donald Trump becoming the first Republican since Herbert Hoover in 1928 to win the county, receiving 50.1% of the vote.